 Knapp Medical Center’s full privacy notice can be found here.

 Patient information is confidential and may not be disclosed to third parties without patient consent except in accordance with applicable law.
 You or your legally designated representative may access your medical record.

 8. Pain Management

 You have the right to pain management.
 Effective pain relief is an important part of your care and treatment.
-The staff at Knapp Medical Center is committed to working with you to establish a goal for relief of your pain and to implementing a plan to achieve that goal.
+The staff at Knapp Medical Center is committed to working with you to establish a goal for the relief of your pain and to implement a plan to achieve that goal.

 9. Reasonable Response to Requests and Needs

 You have the right to considerate and respectful care.
 Should you need a service not provided by Knapp Medical Center, you have the right to be assisted in transferring to another healthcare facility that can provide the needed service.